AlgoMathITMO/DPRank/README.md

 </p>

 Some other graphical results are presented at the [link](https://github.com/AlgoMathITMO/DPRank/tree/main/Experiments/Surrogate%20Modeling/Figure "Graphic results for experiments without incremental learning") and at the [link](https://github.com/AlgoMathITMO/DPRank/tree/main/Experiments/Incremental%20Learning/Figure "Graphic results for experiments with incremental learning").

+The study was funded in 2021-2022 by RFBR, Sirius University of Science and Technology, JSC Russian Railways and Educational Fund “Talent and success”, project number 20-37-51006.